harshshriv8man/CISC204Project/README.md

    xxx
    Where x is the saving range and 0 is the Beacon.
 3. To increase or decrease the number of Beacons the SAT Solver can place, change constraint.add_at_most_k(E, 6, beacons) such that the 6 is the number of max Beacons you would like.
 Default is 6.
+4. Beacons don't show what grid they're on to begin with, since the compilation time of the SAT Solver took way too long on all of our computers when we added that.
+But if you would like to see that, and think your computer can handle it, on line 162 (last line in Beacon class), add ', {self.grid}' just to the right of '{self.y}, {self.x}'.